 Jane Gorman Ditelberg is Assistant General Counsel and Senior Vice President at The Northern Trust Company in Chicago.
 As a member of Northern Trust’s Legal Department, she provides legal counsel to the bank in its role as executor, trustee, and guardian.
 She is a Fellow of the American College of Trust and Estate Counsel (Committees on Amicus Briefs (Vice Chair), State Laws, Employee Benefits, and Diversity and Inclusivity).
 She is a member of the Chicago Bar Association, where she served on the Task Force for the Illinois Trust Code and as Chair of the Estate and Gift Tax Subcommittee, and of the Chicago Estate Planning Council.
 She is a frequent author and lecturer on a wide range of estate and tax planning topics for groups including ACTEC, IICLE®, the Heckerling Estate Planning Institute, and the University of Notre Dame Estate Planning Conference.

-MacKenzie A. Hyde is a Partner at Clark Hill PLC in Chicago, where she concentrates her practice in estate and trust controversy.
-She is a member of the Illinois State Bar Association’s Trusts and Estates Section Council and serves as the pro bono coordinator for Clark Hill PLC’s Chicago office.
-Ms. Hyde received her B.A. summa cum laude from the University of Arizona and J.D. from Loyola University School of Law, where she participated in the Elder Law Clinic.
+Mackenzie A. Hyde is a Partner at Clark Hill PLC in Chicago, where she focuses on estate and trust litigation.
+She is a member of the Trust & Estate Section Council of the Illinois State Bar Association and was featured in Crain’s Chicago Business’s Notable Women in Law in September 2022.
+Ms. Hyde received her B.A. summa cum laude from the University of Arizona and her J.D. from the Loyola University Chicago School of Law.

 Steven R. Lifson is a retired Partner with Seyfarth Shaw LLP, in Chicago, and concentrated his practice on employee benefits and ERISA.
 Mr. Lifson is a member of the ESOP Association; the National Center for Employee Ownership; and the American, Illinois, and Chicago Bar Associations.
 Mr. Lifson obtained his undergraduate degree with honors from Boston University.
 He received his J.D. from the University of Illinois College of Law and his M.S. with honors from the University of Illinois Chicago College of Law.